Yoav666s/dnd-wiki/collections/_monsters/basic-rules/giant-constrictor-snake.md

 traits: ""
 actions: |
   **Bite.** Melee Weapon Attack: +6 to hit, reach 10 ft., one creature.
 Hit: 11 (2d6 + 4) piercing damage.

   **Constrict.** Melee Weapon Attack: +6 to hit, reach 5 ft., one creature.
 Hit: 13 (2d8 + 4) bludgeoning damage, and the target is grappled (escape DC 16).
 Until this grapple ends, the creature is restrained, and the snake can't constrict another target.
-legendary_actions: ""
 excerpt: "Huge Beast, Unaligned"
 source: "Basic Rules"
 ---